nawabahmadreshi/documentation/pages/marketing-channels/enable-ad-partners.md

 1. Visit the [Ads page](https://dashboard.branch.io/ads) on the Branch dashboard.
 1. Select [Partner Management](https://dashboard.branch.io/ads/partner-management) from the sidebar.
+{% image src="/img/pages/marketing-channels/deep-linked-ads/ads-partner-management.png" center 3-quarters alt='Ads Partner Management' %}
 1. Search for the Ad Partner that you'd like to enable.

-{% example title="Use the pre-configured link" %}

-If you just want to track which keywords drove installs, Branch provides a pre-configured link for you to use in the *Ad URL options* field in the step below.
-Simply navigate to Link Settings on the Branch dashboard, and copy and paste the value inside `AdWords URL`.
-You can optionally [add additional parameters]({{base.url}}/getting-started/configuring-links) to that link (such as campaign, channel, and other deep link data).
+{% image src="/img/pages/marketing-channels/deep-linked-ads/find-applovin.png" center 3-quarters alt='Find your ad partner' %}
+1. Enter any credentials that may be required, and click **Save and Enable** in the bottom right hand corner.

-{% endexample %}
+{% image src="/img/pages/marketing-channels/deep-linked-ads/save-and-enable.png" center 3-quarters alt='Save and Enable' %}

+## Create an ad link

+Once you've enabled an ad partner, it's time to create a tracking link.

+First, set your ad format.
+If you're using an ad network integration for an **App Install** or

 {% protip title="Optional: Deep Link Data (Advanced)" %}